Let's go WWOOFing in Japan!

 - Learning general farming & organic farming skills

-Some Host families are not farmers, but their lives fostering alternate ways of life, such as more sustainable lifestyles.
-For example, some use composting toilets, don't use fossil fuels, don't use synthetic detergents, help handy-capped people, join social movements against nuclear power plants, pick up garbage on coastlines, and more.
+Some host families are not farmers, but they foster alternate ways of living, such as more sustainable lifestyles.
+For example, some use composting toilets, don't use fossil fuels, don't use synthetic detergents, help handicapped people, join social movements against nuclear power-plants, pick up garbage on coastlines, and more.
 You will be able to learn different ways of living in the world.

 - Enjoy Japanese food / learn how to cook Japanese food

 You will be able to have fresh delicious local Japanese meals.
-Those vegetables might be the ones which you harvested in the morning.
-Of course it depends on each Host, but Japanese families usually cook a diversity of meals, including general Japanese dishes, western dishes, other oriental dishes, etc. Some Hosts know macrobiotic cooking as well.
+Those vegetables might be the ones which you helped to harvest in the morning.
+Of course it depends on each host, but Japanese families usually cook a diversity of meals, including general Japanese dishes, western dishes, other oriental dishes, etc. Some hosts know macrobiotic cooking as well.

 - Learning about yourself

-You will need to help at the Hosts' place up to 6 hours per day, up to 6 days a week.
+You will need to participate in the activities the host does at their place for up to 6 hours per day, up to 6 days a week.

-The nature of the support you give will be various, depending on the Host.
+The nature of the activities will be various, depending on the host.
 For example, weeding, seeding, harvesting, watering, chopping wood, feeding animals, shipping vegetables, processing food, cleaning, washing the dishes, helping children's study, building houses, painting, computer support, taking dogs for a walk, shovelling snow, helping at event, making handicrafts.....

-If you stay at a Host for more than one week, you will have one full day off per week.
-You can go sightseeing to the nearest town or stay at the Host's place relaxing.
+If you stay at a host for more than one week, you will have one full day off per week.
+On days off, you can go sightseeing to the nearest town, or stay at the host's place relaxing.

 - Be a family member

-Please remember, that you are a member of the Host place, then things will go smoothly, and Host family will open their heart 100% to you.
+If you remember, that you are a member of the host's place, then things will go smoothly, and the host family will open their heart to you.